Private Student Loans vs. Federal Student Loans: What's the Difference?

 - Some Direct Student Loans can be unsubsidized, which means any interest accrued on the loan becomes the student's responsibility.

-- The interest rate for Direct Student Loans for undergraduates is 2.75% for the 2020-21 academic year.
+- The interest rate for each year's Direct Student Loans for undergraduates is set by the 10-year Treasury Note.
+You can find the current rates here.

-- There is also a loan origination fee of 1.062%, which is deducted from the loan amount before the loan funds are placed in the student's account.
+- There is also a loan origination fee, which is deducted from the loan amount before the loan funds are placed in the student's account.
+You can find the current fee here.

 - Federal loans are typically more lenient in repayment than private loans, and offer several repayment plan options based on the student's income.
 They also offer deferment if the student decides to go to graduate school.